-To solve Problem \ref{graphDesign.prob} with cardinality constraint, we show that a \emph{sparsification} of a complete graph also guarantees that $\mathcal{P}$ is small for any $s_0$ and $s_1$.
-The following lemma states the existence of a spectral sparsifier. \begin{lemma}[\cite{BSS12}, Theorem 1.1] For every $d>1$, every undirected graph $G = (V,E,w)$ on $n$ nodes contains a weighted subgraph $H = (V,F,\tilde{w})$ with $\lceil d(n-1) \rceil$ edges (i.e., average degree at most $2d$) that satisfies:
+To solve Problem \ref{graphDesign.prob} with the cardinality constraint, we show that a \emph{sparsification} of a complete graph also guarantees that $\mathcal{P}$ is small for any $s_0$ and $s_1$.
+The following lemma states the existence of a spectral sparsifier. \begin{lemma}[\cite{BSS12}, Theorem 1.1] For any $d>1$, every undirected graph $G = (V,E,w)$ on $n$ nodes contains a weighted subgraph $H = (V,\mathcal{E},\tilde{w})$ with $\lceil d(n-1) \rceil$ edges (i.e., average degree at most $2d$) that satisfies:

-Further, there exists such an algorithm to find such a sparsifier $H$ for any $G$. \end{lemma} The algorithm is given in \cite{BSS12}.
+Further, there exists a polynomial time algorithm to find such a sparsifier $H$ for any $G$. \end{lemma} The algorithm is given in \cite{BSS12}.
 We note that other sparsification algorithms can also be applied to get a sparsifier for the unweighted complete graph.

 Then, we show that a sparsifier of an unweighted complete graph $K_n$ guarantees that $\mathcal{P}$ is small for any $s_0$ and $s_1$. \begin{lemma} For a graph $H$ whose Laplacian matrix $L_H$ satisfies